-Ashok Vaswani, CEO of Barclays, delivered the University of the West of England’s prestigious Annual Bolland Lecture as part of the Bristol Distinguished Address Series with his talk entitled ‘Digital Transformation of Banking’.
+CEO of Barclays, Ashok Vaswani, last night delivered the University of the West of England’s Annual Bolland Lecture as part of the Bristol Distinguished Address Series where he discussed the ‘Digital Transformation of Banking’.

 Ashok started his lecture by discussing the amount of change within the Banking industry since the crash of Lehman Brothers in 2008, sending the world’s financial system into turmoil.
 Ashok suggested there have been three major key changes since 2008 which include; developments in technology, regulatory changes and changing customer habits.
 These three key trends are now coming together and having an even greater impact upon the sector.